 May is all about Wildfire Awareness!
 Join us for this talk with Dr. Ben Wilder to learn about the role of invasive plants in wildfires and other facets of fire in the Sonoran Desert.

 Dr. Wilder has been director of the Desert Laboratory on Tumamoc Hill at the University of Arizona since October 2016.
 He is also Interim Director of CAZMEX, the Consortium for Arizona-Mexico Arid Environments.
-Dr. Wilder conducts research on desert ecology and botany, utilizing multiple approaches and time scales to better understand modern biodiversity and connect science to conservation.

 Yes.
 This event is free but please register through Eventbrite.